 MCCOY: I see what you mean, but then you’d have whole armies of Don Juans to fight off.
 And me, too.

 BARROWS: Is that a promise, Doctor?

 Hey, remember Tormorlen in The Naked Time and how he managed to nearly kill everybody on the ship because he decided that he needed to just randomly touch a bunch of stuff and then touch his face?
-Apart from his obvious inability to survive a coronavirus pandemic, Barrows putting on a random dress she found in the woods seems to potentially be significantly more dangerous.
+Apart from his obvious inability to survive a coronavirus pandemic, Barrows putting on a random dress she found in the woods seems to potentially carry significantly more danger.

-Also, McCoy is way over the line, here.
+Also, McCoy steps way over the line, here.

 Granted, I actually like the way the characters play off each other.
-She clearly instigated the banter and—unlike Kirk and Ruth—the dozen years’ difference in their ages isn’t that big a deal when the younger person is in their thirties.
+She clearly instigated the banter and—unlike Kirk and Ruth—the dozen years’ difference in their ages doesn’t make as big a deal when the younger person has reached their thirties.
 But…

-He’s propositioning a colleague he’s directly assigned to work with, someone who’s lower in rank than he is, and doing so when they’re both supposed to be working on something specific.
-That’s an entirely new level of unprofessional behavior, and I’m including Sulu finding a random gun on the ground and deciding to take random shots into the distance for fun.
+He has also propositioned a colleague who Kirk directly assigned him to work with, someone who has a lower rank than he does, and doing so when they have an assignment to work on something specific.
+That reaches an entirely new level of unprofessional behavior, and yes, that includes Sulu finding a pistol on the ground and deciding to take random shots into the distance for fun.

 MCCOY: My dear girl, I am a doctor.
 When I peek, it’s in the line of duty.